ensui-dev/MusicCompanionWidget/README.md

 ### Widget shows "No music playing"
 - Make sure music is actually playing
-- For Windows Media: Check that your music app appears in the Windows volume mixer
+- Check that your music app appears in the Windows volume mixer
-- For Spotify: Make sure you've connected your account in the config page

 ### Album art not showing
-- Some apps don't provide album art through Windows Media Session
-- Try using Spotify Web API for better album art support
+- The widget will automatically try to fetch album art from iTunes/Deezer if the app doesn't provide it
+- Make sure you have an internet connection

 ### Widget not updating
 - Check that the server is running
 - Refresh the browser source in OBS
 - Check browser console for WebSocket errors

-### Spotify connection fails
-- Verify your Client ID and Secret are correct
-- Make sure the redirect URI matches exactly
-- Check that you've added the redirect URI in Spotify Dashboard

 ## Development